High School Information

 Fine Arts

 One fine arts credit is required for high school graduation.
 Many students choose to complete this credit their freshman year.
 There are several fine arts opportunities available to freshmen, including band, orchestra, chorus, theater, and art classes.
 Humanities may be an option beginning sophomore year if not used as a social studies credit.
-The Appleton Area School District Course and Career Planning Guide will include all options.
+The Appleton Area School District Course Guide will include all options.

-Preliminary Freshmen Schedules
+Preliminary Freshman Schedules

 Your student will receive a “Course Confirmation Sheet” in March.
 You are asked to review, sign, and return the sheet to confirm course choices.
 The high schools will then create a preliminary schedule for each student and try to provide them before the end of the school year.
+Students should contact their high school counseling office immediately regarding any necessary schedule changes.
+Final schedules are usually provided at high school registration events at the end of summer

 High School Counseling Guide

-Classical School 8th Grade Students and Parents,
+Classical School 8th graders and families,

 Welcome to the exciting process of high school course selection!
 This is intended as an introductory guide to help you navigate the process.
 Parents and students working together are the best advocates for a successful high school experience.
 You will need to take the lead in helping determine the most appropriate freshman-level classes for your student.